Ludoviccccc/SImu2/README.md

 ### Goal generattion
 Selection of the module to explore at random or guided with intrinsic reward
 ### Goal strategy achievement
+## Baseline
+To be compared with random and a strategy of mixing k programs
 ## Results

 The result of an exploration with **kNN** with k=1,2,3,4.
 IMGEP is compared with a random exploration for `N=3000` iterations, with `N_init = 500` steps for initialization.